co2bo/sass-flexbox/README.md

 # sass-flexbox
-A flexbox layout framework mixin for SASS
+A flexbox layout framework for SASS

+## More readme content to come